UC-OSPO-Network/repofinder/README.md

 # Repository Finder

 ## Overview
-This tool identifies and analyzes open-source repositories affiliated with universities using GitHub metadata and contributor analysis.
-Running `main.py` will execute the full pipeline, fetching repository data, processing metadata, and storing it in a database.
+Repository Finder is a tool that identifies and analyzes open-source repositories affiliated with universities using GitHub metadata and contributor analysis.
+The pipeline is split into three modular scripts:

-## Features
+main_scraping.py: Fetches and stores raw repository, organization and contributor data.

-- **Repository Discovery:** Extracts repositories based on a configuration file.
+main_filtering.py: Filters repositories based on affiliation with a specific university.

-- **Database Population:** Creates and fills a database with repository information.
-- **Organization Analysis:** Gathers organization-related data.
-- **Feature Extraction:** Retrieves extra content from repositories.
-- **Contributor Analysis:** Collects contributor details and statistics.
+main_analysis.py: Analyzes and visualizes filtered repository data, including license, language distribution and community practices.

 ## Installation
 1. **Clone the repository:**